ChatGPT: should we be excited or worried?

 At Agora, our goal is to create targeted conversational application interfaces.
 For several years, we have been working on our GAEL core technology which is our own NLP (Natural Language Processing).

-We have developed an expertise to allow publishers, various platforms, communities or companies to create bots that will translate natural language into API calls (application programming interface) to such or such application.
+We have developed an expertise to allow software companies, various platforms, communities or companies to create bots that will translate natural language into API calls (application programming interface) to such or such application.
 GAEL has the originality of not being centralized, and can be deployed and distributed in containers dedicated to our customers’ projects.

 Also, we have organized GAEL by learning classes.
 This is a concept specific to Agora Software that allows you to directly supervise your projects from our administration console.
 Thus, each customer can produce its own learning data to create a unique Agora class that will then be tested and applied in the application context dedicated to the customer’s project.